Plus Size Model Portfolio Boston — Photography Shark

 The plus size modeling market was effectively nonexistent in commercial casting before 2010.
 Today, dedicated plus size boards exist at most major agencies, national brands routinely include plus size models in campaigns, and Boston-area retail and catalog companies consistently cast plus size talent.
 For sizes 10+ who want to build a modeling career, the market is more open than it has been in any prior decade.

-Here's what to know about building an agency-ready plus size portfolio in Boston and the South Shore — and what a model portfolio session specifically for plus size clients actually looks like.
+Here's what to know about building an agency-ready plus size portfolio in Boston and the South Shore — and what a model portfolio session specifically for plus size clients actually looks like, based on what Chris McCarthy at Photography Shark sees come through the Rockland studio.

 The Plus Size Market Today